EOSIO/eosjs/README.md

   eosio_token.transfer('inita', 'initb', '1 SYS', '')
 })

+// The contract method does not take an array so must be called once for
-// contract lookups then transactions eos.contract('currency').then(currency => {
+// each contract that is needed. eos.contract('currency').then(currency => {
   currency.transaction(cur => {
     cur.transfer('inita', 'initb', '1 CUR', '')